Redbeard93/Riverwm/README.md

 > To permanently unset a variable you stored in a file, go to the file, and remove the line containing the variable definition.

 3. put 'river' at the bottom of `~/.bash_profile`
+4. git clone all files from this repo & put them under `$HOME/.config/`